Roman Reigns Makes First Public Appearance Since Cancer Reveal

 The Tennessee Titans used custom jerseys to pay a tribute to the WWE superstar.
 STAPLES Center made a donation to a charity in Reigns’ name.
 It is not known when Roman Reigns fans can expect the mass of power to take to the ring again.
 But insiders are saying they expect him back sooner rather than later.

-This is Reigns second battle with leukemia, he’s been in remission since 2008, according to USA Today.
-When Reigns made the announcement back in October at RAW he said to the crowd:
+Reigns has been in remission since 2008, according to USA Today.
+When Reigns made the announcement back in October at RAW that his cancer was back, he told the crowd the following.

 “I’m not going to lie, I’ll take every prayer you can send my way but I’m not looking for sympathy, I’m not looking for you to feel bad for me, because I have faith.”